AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Rectangle.md

 In the sample below, there are two Rectangle annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first rectangle annotation and configure its visual settings
+// create the first Rectangle annotation and configure its visual settings
 rectangle1 = controller.rectangle({
     xAnchor: '2006-11-19',
     valueAnchor: 29.84,